Improving Student Memory: Evidence-Based Strategies That Work

 Ebbinghaus (1880) created a forgetting curve based on studies, which showed how much new information is forgotten during the first 31 days after learning.
 Murre and Dros (2015) replicated these findings, showing that approximately 42% of learnt material is forgotten after just 20 minutes.
 However, they found that memory is better in the morning following learning than it is in the evening of the day the material was learnt (showing a boost in memory overnight).
 They found support for the primacy and recency effects (the first and last thing learnt are remembered more than those in the middle).

 Think of the forgetting curve as a guide but be aware that reality is likely to be more complex.
 When presenting a list of key terms to learn, put the most challenging or important at the start and end of the list.
-Suggest that students do retrieval practice in the morning following a revision session the previous day.
+Suggest that students do retrieval practise in the morning following a revision session the previous day.

 Carpenter and Toftness (2017)